 2 – Cotton Pads

 Reusable make-up removal pads are one of my top must-have zero waste replacements along with the razor in my last blog, I’ve been using mine almost a year now and they’re still going strong…I’m only annoyed that I didn’t switch to them sooner!
 They are SO MUCH BETTER than disposable cotton pads.
 They feel better, they work better, they look better, they just ARE better – No more little bits of fluff getting in my eyes or stuck to my eyelashes.
 There’s quite a selection in the Cheeky Wipes store – I was gifted a few different ones and personally love the exfoliating pads, but the softer ones are great for days when Im just cleansing and haven’t worn make-up.
 I love the black ones as they never appear to age, I’ve washed the white ones in with colours for a year so naturally some have started greying a little but they’re satisfying to use when you want to make sure you’ve definitely got all your make-up off as you can clearly see it on the pad.
 The larger, luxury pads are perfect for if you’ve had a full face of make-up on that you want to get rid of in one go.
-I was gifted this particular make-up removal kit which is only £22.95 (keep your eyes peeled on my Instagram this week if you might like to win a set for yourself…) If you’re after something a little different, Hookaway4Crochet who I mentioned in my previous blog also hand-makes little crocheted scrubbies, perfect for getting make-up off and come in an array of colour choices.
+I was gifted this particular make-up removal kit which is only £22.95.
+If you’re after something a little different, Hookaway4Crochet who I mentioned in my previous blog also hand-makes little crocheted scrubbies, perfect for getting make-up off and come in an array of colour choices.
 They just look so lovely on the side that I don’t want to dirty them up with my face!

 3 – Moisturiser